Join Our Mission: volunteer your time or expertise

 Mari’s Place Childcare Center Assistants

-Individuals to assist with snack time, clean up and nap time, and reading to and playing with children; Volunteers will always be in the presence and under the direction of a classroom teacher.
+Individuals assist with snack time, clean up, nap time, and reading to and playing with children.
+Volunteers will always be in the presence and under the direction of a classroom teacher.

-Must be able to provide a 2-4 hour block of time for a minimum of one day a week between 7:30am and 5:30pm, Monday through Friday.
+Volunteers must be able to provide a 2-4 hour block of time for a minimum of one day a week between 7:30 am and 5:30 pm, Monday through Friday.

 Social Service Assistants/Community Service Assistants